 What to do instead?

 If you own a paper shredder, chances are you'll be shredding a ton of paper clutter while you're getting ready to move.
 Instead of dumping the shredded paper into the recycling bin, you can use it to cushion blows.

-Another good to know, clean plastic bottles in an assortment of sizes can be used to stop odd shaped items from shifting around the confines of boxes.Continue to 7 of 10 below.
+Another good idea to know: clean plastic bottles in an assortment of sizes can be used to stop odd-shaped items from shifting around the confines of boxes.Continue to 9 of 16 below.

 How to Organize Small Stuff

 Make your move transparent using Ziplock bags.
 Not only are they ideal for packing and protecting important papers, cords, furniture screws—you name it, but you can reuse them to organize small items after the move.

 The trick to making this idea work is labeling.
 For example, you can label things like cords individually and then group them by gadget or device in labeled bags.